DaniloLyra/danilolyra.github.io/_pages/research.md

 -	Combining high-throughput plant phenotyping and molecular genetics for trait dissection in wheat,
 -	Gene-based mapping of trehalose biosynthetic pathway genes for yield-related traits in wheat,
 -	Development of a quantitative genetics pipeline for the wheat Cadenza TILLING population,
--	Integration of genomic and metagenomic data (e.g. rhizosphere microbiomes) for trait dissection in wheat,
+-	Integration of genomic and metagenomic data (*e.g.* rhizosphere microbiomes) for trait dissection in wheat,
--	Multi-omics data analysis using artificial intelligence models to study signaling pathways and prediction of phenotypic traits in willow.
+-	Multi-omics data analysis using artificial intelligence models to study signaling pathways and prediction of phenotypic traits in willow,
+- Multi-omic technologies and Big Data analysis to decipher the rules governing the regulation of protein abundance in Arabidopsis.

 <p float="left">
 <img src="https://raw.githubusercontent.com/DaniloLyra/danilolyra.github.io/master/images/rothamsted_research.png" width="100" height="100">